hauke96/qgis-outdoor-map/README.md

 # How to use

 1. Make sure you have a postgres database running (s. section "Docker Setup" to start the database as a docker container)
 2. Import data into the database (s.
+"Fill database")
+3. Start QGIS and load the `map.qgz` project file

 ## Docker Setup